Rainyan/sourcemod-nt-anti-ghosthop/README.md

 #### Terms used in the above graph, explained:
 * *air velocity*: The lateral (vertical up/down velocity of jumping/falling is ignored) speed of the ghosting player.
 * *grace period*: An arbitrary per-player counter which begins depleting when ghosthopping, and recovers gradually.
 When it hits zero, the ghost is forced to drop.
-Dropping the ghost will also instantly replenish that player's grace period "meter".
+Dropping the ghost will also instantly replenish that player's grace period counter.
 * *max air speed limit*: The highest air velocity allowed before grace period starts depleting.
 Its value is set as the highest speed the ghoster could plausibly move were they not bhopping.

 ## Motivations